netkicorp/netkidocs/onboard_id_theme_android.md

 <color name="netki_camera_button_color">#FFFFFF</color>
 ```

-In order to change the color of the elements the client needs to override these previous colors with their own colors defined in their `colors.xml` file
+In order to change the color of the elements the client needs to override these previous colors with their own colors defined in their `colors.xml` file.
 Below I show the screens and the correspondent color for each one.

 ## Front Identification Instructions Page